luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 181. Which AWS services or features enable users to connect on-premises networks to a VPC?
 (Choose two.)

-(X)A. AWS VPN
+**A. AWS VPN**

 B. Elastic Load Balancing

-(X)C. AWS Direct Connect
+**C. AWS Direct Connect**

 D. VPC peering

 E. Amazon CloudFront

-182. A user needs to quickly deploy a nonrelational database on AWS.
+## 182. A user needs to quickly deploy a nonrelational database on AWS.
 The user does not want to manage the underlying hardware or the database software.
 Which AWS service can be used to accomplish this?

 A. Amazon RDS

-(X)B. Amazon DynamoDB
+**B. Amazon DynamoDB**

 C. Amazon Aurora

 D. Amazon Redshift

-183. Which actions are examples of a company’s effort to rightsize its AWS resources to control cloud costs?
+## 183. Which actions are examples of a company’s effort to rightsize its AWS resources to control cloud costs?
 (Choose two.)

-(X)A. Switch from Amazon RDS to Amazon DynamoDB to accommodate NoSQL datasets.
+**A. Switch from Amazon RDS to Amazon DynamoDB to accommodate NoSQL datasets.**

 B. Base the selection of Amazon EC2 instance types on past utilization patterns.

-(X)C. Use Amazon S3 Lifecycle policies to move objects that users access infrequently to lower-cost storage tiers.
+**C. Use Amazon S3 Lifecycle policies to move objects that users access infrequently to lower-cost storage tiers.**

 D. Use Multi-AZ deployments for Amazon RDS.

 E. Replace existing Amazon EC2 instances with AWS Elastic Beanstalk.

-184. Which AWS service or feature can a company use to apply security rules to specific Amazon EC2 instances?
+## 184. Which AWS service or feature can a company use to apply security rules to specific Amazon EC2 instances?

 A. Network ACLs

-(X)B. Security groups
+**B. Security groups**

 C. AWS Trusted Advisor

 D. AWS WAF

-185. Which design principles support the reliability pillar of the AWS Well-Architected Framework?
+## 185. Which design principles support the reliability pillar of the AWS Well-Architected Framework?
 (Choose two.)

 A. Perform operations as code.

 B. Enable traceability.

-(X)C. Automatically scale to meet demand.
+**C. Automatically scale to meet demand.**

 D. Deploy resources globally to improve response time.

-(X)E. Automatically recover from failure.
+**E. Automatically recover from failure.**

-186. A company that uses AWS needs to transfer 2 TB of data.
+## 186. A company that uses AWS needs to transfer 2 TB of data.
 Which type of transfer of that data would result in no cost for the company?

 A. Inbound data transfer from the internet

 B. Outbound data transfer to the internet

 C. Data transfer between AWS Regions

 D. Data transfer between Availability Zones

-187. A company wants to create templates that the company can reuse to deploy multiple AWS resources.
+## 187. A company wants to create templates that the company can reuse to deploy multiple AWS resources.
 Which AWS service or feature can the company use to meet this requirement?

 A. AWS Marketplace

 B. Amazon Machine Image (AMI)

-(X)C. AWS CloudFormation
+**C. AWS CloudFormation**

 D. AWS OpsWorks

-188. A company is building an application that requires the ability to send, store, and receive messages between application components.
+## 188. A company is building an application that requires the ability to send, store, and receive messages between application components.
 The company has another requirement to process messages in first-in, first-out (FIFO) order.Which AWS service should the company use?

 A. AWS Step Functions

 B. Amazon Simple Notification Service (Amazon SNS)

 C. Amazon Kinesis Data Streams

-(X)D. Amazon Simple Queue Service (Amazon SQS)
+**D. Amazon Simple Queue Service (Amazon SQS)**

-189. Which AWS service or feature is a browser-based, pre-authenticated service that can be launched directly from the AWS Management Console?
+## 189. Which AWS service or feature is a browser-based, pre-authenticated service that can be launched directly from the AWS Management Console?

 A. AWS API

 B. AWS Lightsail

 C. AWS Cloud9

-(X)D. AWS CloudShell
+**D. AWS CloudShell**

 190. A company wants to migrate its database to a managed AWS service that is compatible with PostgreSQL.
 Which AWS services will meet these requirements?
 (Choose two.)